Devi Khajishvili: Education

 In 2014, Khajishvili graduated from Texas Tech University with a Bachelors in Political Science and moved to Washington D.C. to work for Congressman Beto O'Rourke.
 While working in Rep. Beto O’Rourke’s office, Devi Khajishvili built ties with multiple high-ranking government officials of his native country, like the former Prime Minister of Georgia Irakli Garibashvili, former Georgian Ambassador to the United States Archil Gegeshidze, and the founder of the Georgian Labour Party Shalva Natelashvili.

 Khajishvili then pursued Master of Science in International Affairs and worked as a teaching assistant for undergraduate courses in Public Policy.
+In 2024, as a PhD candidate in History at Texas Tech University, Khajishvili was awarded the prestigious Fulbright-Hays DDRA Fellowship, funded by the U.S. Department of Education, to support one year of research in Georgia.
+His research focuses on Georgia’s tea history during the Soviet era and its role in shaping the country’s post-Soviet identity.

 Khajishvili speaks five languages; Georgian, Russian, French, Spanish and English.

 Film and stage

-Khajishvili attended actors' training courses at the Moscow Art Theatre School, where he studied Konstantin Stanislavsky and Michael Chekhov.
-He was cast in popular local Georgian theater productions and performed as a dancer with the Georgian National Dance Ensemble for seven years, with whom he toured Europe and did shows nationally and internationally.
+Khajishvili performed as a dancer with the Georgian National Dance Ensemble for seven years, with whom he toured Europe and did shows nationally and internationally.
 After moving to the United States, he staged numerous dance performances showcasing Georgian culture to Western audiences.
 His most notable work centered around the play The Knight in the Panther's Skin by Shota Rustaveli.
 His talent for dancing was later noticed by a Time Warner advertising director who cast him in a commercial for Mercedes Benz where he performed the Tango.

-Arts State University of Batumi, Georgia awarded Khajishvili with the certificate for the best acting of the role of Macbeth in the play Macbeth.

 Khajishvili's career in the United States took off when he was discovered by well known Los Angeles based photographer Michael Stokes who featured him as a model in one of his books Bare Strength in 2014.
 Author Jen Frederick also used one of Michael Stokes photos of Devi Khajishvili as the book cover for her USA Today best selling book Jock Blocked in 2016.
 Next Devi Khajishvili moved into acting co-starring with Richard Riehle in the 2017 romantic-comedy You Have a Nice Flight.
 Due to Khajishvili's martial arts background he was invited to train with Wesley Snipes who helped to educate Khajishvili in stage combat.
 Khajishvili's talents for action roles led to him being cast as a lead role in a new television pilot Wednesday The Film where he plays the role of a member of an elite team of the Russian Special Forces.
 Wednesday The Film has begun filming in Los Angeles and is scheduled to continue with some filming to be done in Georgia.

 In 2017, DEL Records a Latin independent entertainment company headquartered in Los Angeles cast Khajishvili as the lead actor in a music video by Los Del Arroyo - Por Si Te Interesa.